groupdocs-assembly-cloud/docs/content/assembly/developer-guide/working-with-tables.md

 ## See Also

-* A complete example of table generation technique from the [Quick Start]() section.
+* A complete table generation [example](/assembly/getting-started/quick-start/#generating-a-report-in-three-steps) from the "Quick Start" section.